 Questions OCC TV Foreshadowed changes?
 How regulated?
-Details of regulator/s There is no overarching regulation on OTT (Over-The-Top) TV as a general application, nor is there any particular regulation on OCC (Online Curated Content) TV.1 OCC TV remains outside of the scope of the Indonesian Broadcasting Law (Law No. 32 of 2022 on Broadcasting, as amended).2 • The government is currently planning to amend the Broadcasting Law.
+Details of regulator/s There is no overarching regulation on OTT (Over-The-Top) TV as a general application, nor is there any particular regulation on OCC (Online Curated Content) TV.
+OCC TV remains outside of the scope of the Indonesian Broadcasting Law (Law No. 32 of 2022 on Broadcasting, as amended).
+That said, given the infrastructure and activities comprising OCC TV business, operation of OCC TV may be covered within the remit of several regulations (and accordingly several regulatory bodies), as follows: Electronic System Provider: as the operation of OCC TV relies on the use of electronic systems to provide digital content, OCC TV operator would be considered an "Electronic Systems Provider (ESP).
+ESP is subject to the provisions of EIT Law and its implementing regulations, which falls under the authority of Ministry of Communication and Informatics (MOCI) now known as the Ministry of Communication and Digital content falls within the scope of e-commerce activity under Indonesian law.
+Accordingly, as an OCC TV service involves provision of paid digital content, it would be considered an E-Commerce Operator or The government is currently planning to amend the Broadcasting Law.
 The latest draft of the Broadcasting Law amendment was issued in October 2023, and to date no further updated draft is available.
-That said, given the infrastructure and activities comprising OCC TV business, operation of OCC TV may be covered within the remit of several regulations (and accordingly several regulatory bodies), as follows: Electronic System Provider: as the operation of OCC TV relies on the use of electronic systems to provide digital content, OCC TV operator would be considered an "Electronic Systems Provider (ESP).
-ESP is subject to the provisions of EIT Law3 and its implementing regulations, which falls under the authority of Ministry of Communication and Informatics (MOCI) now known as the Ministry of Communication and Digital (Kementerian Komunikasi dan Digital - Komdigi)4.
 Based on the available draft and recent media reports, several key changes that are proposed to be introduced under the Broadcasting Law amendment is that the definition of broadcasting would expressly cover broadcasting via internet and introduction of "digital broadcasting platform" concept (which would likely capture OCC TV).
 Accordingly, OCC TV would be subject to various broadcasting standards and requirements, which would include content regulation.
-The amendment to the Broadcasting Law is
+The amendment to the Broadcasting Law is included within Indonesia's 2024 priority legislation programme.
+That said, it is not unusual for Indonesian government to delay the enactment of the law to the following year, particularly if the proposed bill still requires further discussion with various stakeholders.
+Until the amendment is